 Regardless of the roast, coffee counts as an invigorating health drink that stimulates the body into a wakeful, productive state.
 This popular beverage lowers the risk of type 2 diabetes and contains antioxidants due to its acidic nature.
 All coffee roasts have particular strengths and weaknesses, but studies have shown that dark roast takes the cake when it comes to digestion and weight loss.

-Top 3 Health Benefits of Dark Roast Coffee:
+Top 3 Health Benefits of Dark Roast Coffee

 1. Dark Roast Coffee May Help You Lose Weight

 Coffee has more N-methylpyridinium ions, but is lower in chlorogenic acids than light roast coffee—and the inverse is also true.
 These ions stimulate glucose uptake, which may help you lose weight as well as weigh into the prevention of type 2 diabetes.
 Of course, since light roast coffee contains higher amounts of chlorogenic acid, which reduces glucose levels, both coffee roasts help prevent type 2 diabetes.
-Dark roast just might give you an added bonus if you’re also looking to lose weight.
+Dark roast just might give you a bonus if you’re also looking to lose weight.

 2. Dark Roast is Better for your Stomach